codeserk/website/content/terms/language/csharp.md

     icon: csharp
     scopes:
         - game-dev
-    shortDescription: Some interesting features, but not my favourite 😵.
+    summary: Some interesting features, but not my favourite 😵.
 Used in Unity to develop games.
 ---

 << no content >>